Implementation is done through OS agent running on each Oracle Solaris host (LDOM/CDOM/Global Zone/Zone).

 |

-Put hostname of the XorMon NG server
+Put hostname of the XorMon server

 |

-Test connection to the XorMon NG server
+Test connection to the XorMon server

 |